-A large part of the beauty of Weaviate's integration with Hugging Face is that anyone can upload their models to Hugging Face and use them in Weaviate's vector search engine.
+A large part of the beauty of Weaviate's integration with Hugging Face is that anyone can upload their models to Hugging Face and use them in Weaviate's vector database.
 For example, I am doing research on COVID-19 literature, so I have fine-tuned a model on CORD-19 title to abstract matching and uploaded it to CShorten/CORD-19-Title-Abstracts.

 As a quick recap, Domain largely describes the high-level notion of what the dataset is about.
 In addition to Domain, there are many Tasks used to produce vector embeddings.
 Unlike language models, in which most models use the training task of "predict the masked out token", embedding models are trained in a much broader set of ways.
 For example, Duplicate Question Detection might perform better with a different model than one trained with Question Answering.